A fairytale ascent

 Bavarian State Painting Collections, on permanent loan from HypoVereinsbank, Member of UniCredit.

-The famous painting of Madame de Pompadour also came into his possession through inheritance.
+Through inheritance, the famous painting of Madame de Pompadour comes into his possession.
 The Rothschild family loves the culture of the French royal court of the 18th century, and many family members collect furniture, tapestries and Rococo paintings.
 The French branch of the Rothschild family also owns a portrait of Madame de Pompadour, a replica by François Boucher, which at first glance appears to be identical.

 Austrian National Library Vienna, PLA16317496